Classical and Quantum Electrodynamics Concept Based on Maxwell Equations' Symmetry: Cavity Dually Symmetric Electrodynamics

 It can be shown, that along with expression for $\vec{H}(\vec{r},t)$, given by (\ref{eq54}), $z$-coordinate part can be represented in more symmetrical form like to $t$-coordinate part in (\ref{eq3abc}), that is

 where $t \in [0, T]$, $z \in [0, L]$ and $A^{''H}_{\alpha}$ is

 For $\vec{E}(\vec{r},t)$ we retain the relation, given by (\ref{eq53}), in which $t \in [0, T]$, $z \in [0, L]$ and $A^{''E}_{\alpha}$ is

 It seems to be essential, that the segment $[0, T]$ is not arbitrary, $T$ has to be equal to $\frac{L}{c}$, that ensures the synchronization above discussed of the EM-field propagation in the space and in the time.
-Then discretness of $\omega$- space will correspond to discretness of $\vec{k}$-space.
+Then discrete behavior of EM-field in $\omega$-space will correspond to its discrete behavior in $\vec{k}$-space.

 Let us designate

 Then classical Hamiltonian density is

 It seems to be evident, that by integration over 4-volume both the items with double sum will give contribution, which is equal to zero.
 It is consequence of orthogonality of the functions $\{q_{\alpha}(t)\}$, $\{q_{\beta}(z)\}$.
 It means, that the Hamiltonian density can be choosed in the canonical form